elliotperviz/cmms/README.md

 ```

 ### 2. Compile scripts for post-processing and analysis
-The majority of the time, we will be use command line tools to process inputs/outputs manually.
+The majority of the time, we will be directly using the terminal to process inputs/outputs manually.
 The aim is to use the files and the simulation sofware as a "black box", but to *understand* what we write in the input files and what is reported in the outputs.

 However, in some cases additional post-processing or analysis is required that is not practical to do by hand.
 For this reason, we provide a few scripts that you should first compile.
 Enter (or copy) the following commands into your terminal (assuming you are inside the "cmms" folder):
 ```bash